Have you ever thought “What does it take when self-publishing my book?” “What are some of the common mistakes to avoid as a self-publisher?”

 I have a bit of a marketing background, but if I didn’t, marketing probably wouldn’t be something I’d give much thought to while self-publishing my book.

 Marketing, along with distribution and public relations, is another area that many self-publishers may neglect.
-The best way to go about this is with the help an experience professional – the same way traditional publishers approach marketing.
+The best way to go about this is with the help of an experienced professional – the same way traditional publishers approach marketing.

 Acquiring professional book reviews, promoting your book with an effective website, reaching your target demographic of readers, are all tasks with which an experienced professional can help greatly.